mikavilpas/incr.nvim/README.md

 # incr.nvim

+> This is a @mikavilpas fork from <https://github.com/daliusd/incr.nvim>.
+>
+> The additions include
+>
+> - export all functions for easier usage in custom mappings
+> - add end-to-end tests for easy maintainability

 This plugin uses nvim-treesitter to select nodes incrementally.
 You can start selection in normal mode by clicking `tab` and then repeatedly clicking `tab` select more scope.
 You can use `s-tab` to decrement selection.